jaanhio/jaanhio.github.io/content/projects/path-finding/index.md

 {{<image src="./path-finding.webp" alt="usage-video" position="center" >}}

-There's some tweaks required to the A* implementation (adjusting heuristic value) but I will leave it as it for now.
+There's some tweaks required to the A* implementation (adjusting heuristic value) and also the overall styling (going for the retro look here eh) but I will leave it as it for now.

 Try it out yourself [here](https://path-finding.jaanhio.me/).